Josephjlyons/fitness-tracker/README.md

 1. Clone the repository on a local machine.
 2. Open the apps directory and run a `npm install` to get all dependencies.
 3. Create an `.env` file that will store your personal credentials.
-Follow the `.env.EXAMPLE` model to ensure correct key/value pairs for the MONGODB_URI connection strings
+Follow the `.env.EXAMPLE` model to ensure correct key/value pairs for the MONGODB_URI connection strings.
 4. In the command line run `npm run start` to get the server up and running, from there navigate to a browser of choice and access the app by going to `localhost:3001`.
-5. If need to seed run `npm run seed`
+5. If need to seed run `npm run seed`.

 ## Contact